podev826/Awesome-web/README.md

-If so, can you pay via paypal?
+Ok, but you have to pay via paypal.
-Please type "yes" if you can.
+And please use skype.
+Only when I receive message from skype, I will start